jonikorpi/kausi/PRIVACY_POLICY.md

 Every user has the right to inspect and remove their data, as well as request corrections to their data.
 Users can contact hello@vuoro.design for assistance with inspecting or removing their data.

 Other than Firebase, no third party has access to the data.
 Kausi will not use the data for any purposes other than user authentication and customer support.

+# Data protection details

+- You may export your text entries at https://kausi.xyz/account/
+- To have your personal data deleted from Kausi, please contact hello@vuoro.design from the same email address as you've signed up to Kausi with.
+- Kausi has enabled daily Firebase Realtime Database backups, which are deleted after 30 days.
+This means that if you delete a text entry or request your personal data be deleted, it will remain in these backup snapshots for up to 30 days.
+- Firebase GDPR and privacy information can be found at https://firebase.google.com/support/privacy/